-Summer Brussels Sprout Kale Salad with Strawberries
+Summer Brussel Sprout Salad with Strawberries and Avocado

 A bowl of brussels sprout kale salad with avocado, quinoa and strawberries.